slav4ocom/sunriseset/README.md

 index_days.exe is CGI program.
 It is compiled with visual studio C# 2010 as console program.
 The project is very simple with only one file program.cs that includes all necessary source code.
-Nevertheless index_days.exe is provided here
+Nevertheless index_days.exe is provided here, compiled for .NET Framework 4.
+This means that computer running Apache must have .NET Framework 4 installed on it.

 in htdocs directory you must have: